NATO Defense College (NDC) Resident Fellowship Programme - NDC Research Division

 The overarching objective of the Resident Fellowship Programme is to promote research and policy analysis in areas of particular interest to NATO Member States, as well as to its partners.

 - conduct research on their research project and write a research essay;

 - present their research project before completing their fellowship;

 - act as mentors of a committee’s study project in the NDC Senior Course in case of need;

 Application and selection procedure

-Candidates must fill in the on-line registration form (Available here when we are open for applications), and send separately in a single pdf file a CV, ID (Passport or national ID), and a short biography to the following email address: firstname.lastname@example.org
+Candidates must fill in the on-line registration form , and send separately: a signed copy of the 2024 Terms & Conditions, and in a single pdf file a CV, ID (Passport or national ID), and a short biography to the following email address: email@example.com

 The research proposal must have a relevance to NATO’s current agenda and future (Research proposals unrelated to NATO or incomplete applications will not be taken into consideration).

 Deadline for applications: 15 June 2023 (23.59 CET)

 Selected candidates are notified in writing at the latest by 31 July 2023.